minerva-ds/diabetes-risk-identification-and-prediction/README.md

 <img src="images/hypertuned_models.png" alt="Hypertuned Models">

 ### Finetuned, Stacked and Averaged Models
-Methods of combining different models was tested.
-You can see the results here.
-The finetuned CatBoost emerged as the MVP, trained first on the balanced data and then on the full training set.
+Methods of stacking, averaging and finetuning models were tested.
+The finetuned CatBoost emerged as the strongest model and is the Minimum Viable Product (MVP).
+It was trained first on the balanced data and then on the full training set.

 <img src="images/finetuned_stacked_averaged_models.png" alt="Finetuned, Stacked and Averaged Models">

 ### MVP Model
 The finetuned CatBoost model is very effective, with a performance score (ROC AUC) of 0.8260.
-I chose a threshold to ensure the model is cautious, successfully identifying 81% of individuals at risk for diabetes, while maintaining an overall accuracy of 70%.
+I chose a .32 threshold to ensure the model is cautious, successfully identifying 81% of individuals at risk for diabetes, while maintaining an overall accuracy of 70%.
 <img src="images/roc_auc_final_model.png" alt="ROC AUC Final Model">

 ### Feature Impact
-Using correlation, feature importance and a report on how the features impact the model, you can see your BMI, age, high blood pressure and cholesterol are highly predictive features.
+Using a correlation map of the features to the target, feature importance and a report on how the features impact the model, you can see your BMI, age, high blood pressure and cholesterol are highly predictive features.
 These align with known diabetes risks.
 #### Mean Feature Impact
 <img src="images/mean_feature_impact.png" alt="Mean Feature Impact">